Geraldton - North

 What are some of the major infrastructure and planning changes likely to influence Geraldton - North?

-Key infrastructure and planning changes likely to influence Geraldton - North include: Glenfield Commercial Retail Hub (Planning); Proposed Northern Commercial Retail Hub (Lot 55 Chapman Road) (Proposed); Geraldton Heights Estate (Approved); Geraldton Homemaker Centre Expansion (Construction); and Geraldton Homemaker Centre Expansion (Approved).
+Key infrastructure and planning changes likely to influence Geraldton - North include: Glenfield Commercial Retail Hub (Planning); Proposed Northern Commercial Retail Hub (Lot 55 Chapman Road) (Proposed); Geraldton Heights Estate (Approved); Geraldton Homemaker Centre Expansion (Approved); and Moresby Heights - Wavecrest Structure Plan and Wavecrest Estate (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Geraldton - North?

-Infrastructure development impacting Geraldton - North spans multiple sectors including Retail, Residential Development, and Transport & Logistics, among others.
+Infrastructure development impacting Geraldton - North spans multiple sectors including Residential Development, Retail, and Communities, Precincts & Urban Renewal, among others.

 What is the scale of infrastructure investment impacting Geraldton - North?